SHAHNIKS/netmeds/README.md

 => All the calculation are automatically performed
 => You can also remove product by clicking on cross button

+How To setup:
+Normal Codeigniter Setup
+Modify base_url as per need
+Import DB(in database folder of root structure)

 Techology Used:

 HTML, CSS, BOOTSTRAP, CODEIGNITER, JQUERY, AJAX